The Perfect Summer With Your Kids – Expectation Vs. Reality

 This one kind of falls in line with the staying out all day, but it’s even worse because most of us parents can remember going everywhere on our bikes.
 We probably never really went very far or did very much, but we remember it that way because we were kids.
 The world always seems bigger and the days always seem longer when you’re a kid.

-But it’s 2017 now.
+But that was then and this is now.
 We have more cars on the roads, more nightmares on the nightly news, and more dire warnings on social media.
-Heck, remember the creepy clown craze we just had?
+Heck, remember the creepy clown craze?
 I don’t know many parents who would let their younger kids just head off exploring on their bikes anymore.
 We know way too much about the darker parts of the world now.

 Besides, kids just aren’t that into bikes these days.
 My kid adores his Razor scooter that shoots sparks out the back whenever he hits the brake pedal, and he’s been getting into skateboarding recently, too.
 Bikes just don’t hold the same appeal to kids today as they did to us when we were kids, and there’s nothing wrong with that.

-Stop trying to force the childhood you remember but never really had onto your kids, and just let them be into whatever they're into.
+Just let your kids be into whatever they're into.
 It'll be okay.
 I promise.

 Expectation: Family time!